MicrosoftDocs/bot-docs/articles/bot-service-channel-connect-webchat.md

   ![bot embed components](./media/bot-service-channel-webchat/webchat-control.png)

 > [!IMPORTANT]
 > As the previous picture implies, you need to use Direct Line (with enhanced authentication) to mitigate security risks when connecting to a bot using the Web Chat control.
-For more information, see [Bot Framework enhanced authentication](v4sdk\bot-builder-security-enhanced.md).
+For more information, see [Direct Line enhanced authentication](v4sdk\bot-builder-security-enhanced.md).

 ### Get your bot secret key